sagemath/trac_to_gh/Issue 9285.md

 Keywords: Coxeter groups, Chevie

 The current code for iterating trough all elements of a Coxeter group is currently ridiculously slow.
-For E8, it should take no more than a couple minutes, as Franck Lubeck's reported was possible in GAP.
+For E<sub>8</sub>, it should take no more than a couple minutes as Franck Lubeck's reported was possible in GAP.
+The goal is not to brag, but to make sure that the infrastructure does not impose unnecessary overhead.

 There are several routes to this end, which all deserve to be explored:

-* Using GAP's code; this will require at least fixing a `select` issue in GAP's interface (TODO: add ticket), if not using libGAP
+* Using GAP's code; this will require at least fixing a `select` issue in GAP's interface (TODO: add ticket), if not using libGAP, and implementing the iter protocol for gap objects using GAP's Iterator (TODO: add ticket).

+ Update (09/2014): for finite groups of size>1000, Sage's iterator for matrix groups now asks GAP to make the group into a permutation group, and asks GAP for an iterator thereupon through libgap.
+However, for E8, this still can lead to overflowing GAP's workspace.
+To be investigated.

-* Optimizing the underlying CombinatorialFreeModule's code
+* Optimizing the underlying CombinatorialFreeModule's arithmetic
+* Ensuring that the permutation arithmetic is as fast as it should be
 * Optimizing the generic Coxeter group code

-* Using properly Coxeter 3
+* Using properly Coxeter 3.

+ This is fast for small groups, but uses up memory for E8 on my
+ machine:

+ {{{
+    sage: W = CoxeterGroup(["E",6], implementation="coxeter3")
+    sage: %time for w in CoxeterGroups().parent_class.__iter__(W): pass # generic iterator CPU times: user 31.1 s, sys: 31.4 ms, total: 31.1 s Wall time: 31.1 s

+    sage: %time for w in W: pass                                        # Coxeter3's iterator CPU times: user 1.61 s, sys: 24.1 ms, total: 1.63 s Wall time: 1.61 s

+    sage: W = CoxeterGroup(["E",7], implementation="coxeter3")
+    sage: %time for w in W: pass
+    CPU times: user 1min 33s, sys: 336 ms, total: 1min 33s
+    Wall time: 1min 33s

+    sage: W = CoxeterGroup(["E",8], implementation="coxeter3")
+    sage: %time for w in W: pass
+    sorry, insufficient memory
+ }}}

+ To be investigated, but Coxeter3 probably builds the full group in memory.

 Issue created by migration from https://trac.sagemath.org/ticket/9285